ginstrom/paladin-novel/cline_docs/characters.md

     *   Tracks settlement growth and new arrivals (Ch 13).
     *   **Pivotal question**: Asks Gond about his vengeance plans, triggering Gond's realization of transformation (Ch 13).
     *   Fights in defense against Crimson Company (Ch 13).
-    *   Provides tactical assessments and intelligence (Ch 14-16).
+    *   Provides tactical assessments and intelligence (Ch 14-21).
+    *   Leads ambush team during major battle (Ch 17).
+    *   Witnesses Gond's mercy toward Borin and Kael (Ch 18).
 *   **Relationships:**
     *   Ally of Gond and Sim.
     *   Protector of Alia and Dax.
     *   Trusted advisor and friend to Gond.
-*   **Current Status/Location:** At valley settlement, serving as Gond's tactical advisor (End of Chapter 16).
+*   **Current Status/Location:** At valley settlement, serving as Gond's tactical advisor (End of Chapter 21).

 ## Sim
 *   **Bio/Description:** A priest of Alanyi, the goddess of peace, light, justice, and redemption.
 Gentle, serene, and demonstrates his faith through consistent compassionate actions rather than words.
 Never proselytizes or initiates religious discussions.
 Surprisingly practical, with extensive knowledge of herbs, survival, and healing.
 A pacifist by nature who responds to questions about his faith with nature-based metaphors and deflective humility.
 His devotion is shown through small, unexplained rituals and his unwavering commitment to helping others.